 Skip to main content

 Module Reading Lists provide easy access to course reading for students.
 You can find your lists by searching the module title or code.
 This guide provides an overview of the system and will also contain advice on the creation and editing of lists by academics and librarians.
-Further guidance is available in the Students and FAQs sections.
-Content for staff on list creation and editing will appear here in early 2019.
+Further guidance is available in the Students, Staff and FAQs sections.

 Benefits For Students